 Using a vegetable spiralizer or a peeler, cut zucchini into noodle ribbons.
 You can simply slice it as well.
 Set aside.

-Heat a dollop of coconut oil in a large frying pan over high heat.
+Heat a tablespoon of olive oil in a large frying pan over high heat.
 Add the prawns and pan fry for 2 minutes, stirring a few times.
 Remove to a bowl.

-Turn the heat to medium and add the olive oil to the pan.
+Turn the heat to medium and add 2 more tablespoons of olive oil to the pan.
 Add the diced onion and peppers, and sauté for about 3 minutes, until lightly browned and softened.

 Then add the salt, chilli and garlic and stir through.
 Pour in the tomatoes and mix well.
 Cook for a couple of minutes over medium heat, stirring a few times.
 You can add a little splash of water if the tomatoes start to dry up.